It will take all species of political animals to make the 2019 presidential election circus tick

 No doubt, all these categories of presidential wannabes have their chances resting generally on a number of things: luck, war chest, experience, structure, history in the public space, and age.

-But each has their own brainwaves about what it takes to win the 2019 presidential election—what it takes to beat the 75-year-old President Muhammadu Buhari—the holy grail they like to spurt out regularly.
+But each has their own ideas about what it takes to win the 2019 presidential election—what it takes to beat the 75-year-old President Muhammadu Buhari—the holy grail they like to spurt out regularly.

 “We will be able to build a broad coalition of Nigerians committed to taking their country back and setting it firmly on a path to prosperity and unprecedented progress,” said Omoyele Sowore in a recent interview with Premium Times.